praabindhp/SchemaWind/README.md

 #### Will I Get The Credits For Contributing?

-Of course, verified users would give full credit to the verified schema contributed to the project if any are not found with any plagiarism.
+Of course, verified users would get full credits for the verified schema contributed to the project if any are not found with any plagiarism.